jed/rndr.me/README.md

 The server exposes a single root endpoint at `/`.
 It returned generated HTML based on the following parameters:

-- `href`: Required.
-This is the url to be rendered.
+- `href`: The url to be rendered.
+This is required, and must be fully qualified.
 - `max_time`: The maximum number of milliseconds until render.
 Any windows not already rendered by event will be rendered once this elapses.
 This is optional, and `30000` by default (30 seconds).
 - `max_bytes`: The maximum number of incoming bytes.
 Any windows that load more than this value will return an error without rendering.
 This is optional, and `1048576` by default (1 MiB).
 - `load_images`: This can be specified to any value to load document images.
 This is optional, and omitted by default.